aws-samples/amazon-sagemaker-predict-accessibility/README.md

 Next navigate to the s3 bucket where your parquet file is created (<<userid>>-processed bucket) and download the file locally on your computer.

-**Note: For ML Immersion Labs, you don't need to complete this next part.
-Simply upload the parquet file you downloaded to your SageMaker notebook environment and run through the rest of the lab from the notebook**
+**Note: For ML Immersion Labs, you don't need to complete the "Inferences using Amazon Athena" Sectoin.
+Simply upload the parquet file you downloaded to your SageMaker notebook environment and run through the rest of the lab from the notebook entitled "Predict_accessibility_using_ML.ipynb".
+To download the notebook, git clone this repo locally and upload the notebook from the local folder to your SageMaker Instance.
+See below  for the steps**

 In the AWS console, search and find Amazon SageMaker, and click Create Notebook Instance. <br/>
 Give the notebook instance a name such as sagemaker-<<userid>>-notebook or any name of your choice which matches the required naming convention. <br/>